codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ### (Hybrid GitOps) Upgrade provisioned Runtimes

-Upgrade provisioned Hybrid Runtimes to install critical security updates or the latest versions of all components.
+Upgrade provisioned Hybrid Runtimes to install critical security updates, get new functionality, and the latest versions of all components.
 Upgrade a provisioned Hybrid Runtime by running a silent upgrade or through the GitOps CLI wizard.
 If you have managed clusters for Hybrid GitOps, upgrading the Runtime automatically updates runtime components within the managed cluster as well.

 > When there are security updates, the UI displays the alert, _At least one runtime requires a security update_.
 The Version column displays an _Update Required!_ notification.

-> If you have older Hybrid Runtime versions, upgrade to manually define or create the shared configuration repo for your account.
+> If you have older Hybrid GitOps Runtime versions, you need to upgrade to manually define or create the shared configuration repo for your account.
 See [Shared configuration repo]({{site.baseurl}}/docs/reference/shared-configuration/).

 **Before you begin**
 For both silent or CLI-wizard based upgrades, make sure you have:

 * The latest version of the Codefresh CLI
-* A valid Git token with [the required scopes]({{site.baseurl}}/docs/reference/git-tokens)
+* A valid Git runtime token with [the required scopes]({{site.baseurl}}/docs/reference/git-tokens)

 **Silent upgrade**